-Each fellow works with a primary mentor and an advisory committee.
-The mentor will work closely with the fellow in the development of his or her writing project or projects, as well as his or her teaching at Georgetown.
-The advisory committee will review the written project, and will keep in close touch on all issues pertaining to the fellow's professional development.
+Each fellow works with two or more assigned mentors.
+The mentors will work closely with the fellow in the development of his or her writing project or projects, as well as his or her teaching at Georgetown.

 In the first year of the fellowship, each Research Fellow will second chair a black-letter law JD course in the area of his or her study.
 The course will be taught by a regular faculty member.
 As second chair, the Fellow will attend classes, hold office hours and teach a few of the class meetings.
 The goals are to familiarize the Fellow with a course that he or she is going to teach, to provide some experience in the classroom, and to provide mentorship in the craft of teaching.